 More on American Studies

-American Studies at Stetson University gives students the opportunity to gain in-depth understanding of American culture and to develop a working appreciation of the relation of many liberal arts disciplines.
-Another central part of our educational mission is to foster students' ability to assess American cultural values and to express their perspectives clearly and forcefully in person and on paper.
+American studies at Stetson University gives students the opportunity to gain an in-depth understanding of American culture and to develop a working appreciation of the relation of many liberal arts disciplines.
+A central part of our educational mission is to foster students' ability to assess American cultural values and to express their perspectives clearly and forcefully in person and on paper.
 Finding one's own voice begins with learning about the cultural debates of previous generations, and so the purposes of an American studies education intertwine as students both learn about diverse strands of the American experience and find their own place in relation to the American scene.

 The structure of the major reflects these goals.
 A large portion of the major is flexible: students can develop an individualized curriculum that focuses on specific interests.